Another Day (Whigfield song)

-"Another Day" is a song by Italian Eurodance project Whigfield, which was performed by Danish-born Sannie Charlotte Carlson.
-It was released in August 1994 as the second single from her debut album, Whigfield (1995).
-The song was the follow-up single to her 1994 hit single, "Saturday Night" and peaked at number seven in the UK.
-"Another Day" also became a top 10 hit in Canada, Denmark, Finland, Ireland, Italy, Norway, Spain, Switzerland and Zimbabwe.
-On the Eurochart Hot 100, it reached number nine.
+"Another Day" is a song by Italian Eurodance project Whigfield, fronted by Danish-born Sannie Charlotte Carlson.
+It was released in November 1994 by X-Energy, ZYX Music and Systematic as the second single from her debut album, Whigfield (1995).
+Written by producers Larry Pignagnoli and Davide Riva, with Annerley Gordon and Ray Dorset, the song was the follow-up single to Whigfield's 1994 hit single, "Saturday Night", and peaked at number seven in the United KIngdom.
+"Another Day" also became a top-10 hit in Canada, Denmark, Finland, Ireland, Italy, Norway, Spain, Switzerland and Zimbabwe.